cybercoder-naj/cybercoder-naj/README.md

 - 🤔 I'm currently learning Web Applications using Django from CS50W at HarvardX.
 - 🏫 I'm studying day and night for my leaving examinations.
 - 😎 I've developed many Android applications, some of which are on the Play Store.
-- 🎶I love rock music: Queen and Bon Jovi Fan; and I play the synthesizer.
+- 🎶 I love rock music: Queen and Bon Jovi Fan; and I play the synthesizer.
 - 🎓 I'm an [Oracle Certified Java Professional][badge].
 - 👨‍🏫 I teach Java on Discord via [Code The Universe][ctu].